ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/tabs-slider.md

 ::doc-component-demo
 ---
-title: Rounded x2 slider
+title: Rounded:none
 demo: '#examples/tabs-slider/rounded-x2.vue'
 ---
-Slider tabs can have rounded corners.
-Use the `shape` prop to display a rounded slider.
+Slider tabs can have different radius factors.
+Use the `rounded` prop to change the radius of the tab items.
 ::

 ::doc-component-demo
 ---
-title: Rounded x3 slider
+title: Rounded:sm
 demo: '#examples/tabs-slider/rounded-x3.vue'
 ---
 Slider tabs can have rounded corners.
 Use the `shape` prop to display a rounded slider.